vrncndlr/RecruitmentApp/README.md

 The frontend, housed in the frontend directory, is built using React.
 ### Backend:
 The backend, located in the backend directory, is developed using Express, a web framework for Node.js.
 Express provides a features to handle HTTP requests, connect to databases and implement business logic.

+### Database and hosting
+We used Heroku for hosting and the database is managed using Heroku Postgres, a cloud-based SQL database service provided by Heroku.
+The backend server connects to this Postgres database using a connection string provided by Heroku.
+This connection string includes all necessary details, such as the database name, host, port, username, and password, enabling secure and efficient communication between the application and the database.